Amani-Development/amani-frontend/README.md

-Here’s an updated `README.md` file with the additional scripts based on the new information:

 ---
 # Amani Frontend

 This repository contains the frontend code for the **Amani** project.
 It is a React-based application with TypeScript, TailwindCSS, and Storybook integration.
 The project is structured to provide a responsive, component-based UI, with additional error handling and deployment scripts for streamlined development.